 4. Malware Attacks And Website Hacking

-However, professional and experienced hackers know how to make a negative SEO attack on your website that is so subtle that it is almost unnoticeable.
+However, professional and experienced hackers know how to make a negative SEO attack on your website so subtle that it is almost unnoticeable.
 The consequences of these subtle negative SEO attacks can be brutal for your website.

 - Add low-quality content to your latest pages or old blogs